Grass Valley Pioneer Jewish Cemetery

 30 headstones visible

 The Hebrew Benevolent of Society of Grass Valley was organized September 8, 1856 for the purpose of "taking charge of the cemetery, taking care of the sick, and burying the dead."
-A congregation was formed for the High Holidays that year and had acquired a Sefer Torah and shofar.
+A congregation was formed for the High Holidays that year, acquiring a Sefer Torah and shofar.
 Less than one acre remains of the original five acre plot which included a mortuary building.

 Bounded by Blossom Lane, Second Street, and Eureka Street.
 Gate is locked, please contact the Commission to gain entrance.